lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

 03 - Play with ELF symbols
 --------------------------

-In this tutorial we will see how to modify dynamic symbols in both a binary and a library.
+In this tutorial, we will see how to modify dynamic symbols in both an executable and a library.

 Scripts and materials are available here: `materials <https://github.com/lief-project/tutorials/tree/master/03_ELF_change_symbols>`_